ninabarzh/broomstick/content/posts/ri.md

 platform strengthens the information ecosystem against secrecy, manipulation and disinformation.

-Readers and researchers who engage with the material can independently verify findings, follow investigative threads, and support a more informed public discourse—underscoring that openness, not propaganda, is the core of the project.
+Readers and researchers who engage with the material can independently verify findings, follow investigative threads, and support a more informed public discourse, underscoring that openness, not propaganda, is the core of the project.

 ---